xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

    ![541-product-details-sale-checkbox.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-details-sale-checkbox.png)
 3. Set a sale price either in absolute value or percentagewise:
    ![541-product-details-sale-selector.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-details-sale-selector.png)

+   The sale price defined for a product will also apply to all product variants (if any) in case no special sale price is configured for them.

 4. Click **Update product** to save changes.

 Products with a sale price enabled are marked with a 'Sale' tag on the product listing pages in the store Admin area.